oluwasegun31/Zuri-Anagram/README.md

 # Zuri-Anagram
-a task from zuri internship
+a task from zuri internship to write a python program to check for anagram